Sewer Pipe Education

 Clay (Vitrified Clay)

-Period of common use: 1900s-1980s
+Period of use: 1900s-1980s

 Traditional sewer pipe material made from clay and fired at high temperatures.
 Still found in many older homes and city sewer systems.